 Memory foam is a popular material for mattress toppers thanks to its comfortable yet supportive feel.
 Of all the memory foam products we tested, the ViscoSoft Mattress Topper was our favorite.
 It has a thick and cushy texture that’s comfortable and supportive, and our testers noted they weren’t able to feel any lumps when hard objects were placed underneath the topper.
 This makes it a top choice for anyone with a lumpy mattress.

 Because it’s memory foam, this topper did require a 48-hour off-gassing period.
 Set up was also slightly more complex since you have to put a cover, which is made from cooling fabric, onto the memory foam by hand.
 Memory foam is notorious for retaining quite a bit of heat, but thanks to its breathable cover and copper-infused foam, this topper actually stayed cooler than many other options we tested.
+For added comfort, you can pair it with cooling pillows.
 It also prevented any motion transfer, making it a top choice for anyone who’s bothered by their partner’s movements during the night.
 It was a little bit large for the bed.